 The Competition Act entered into force on 1 November 2011

 Since then, it has been amended a few times.
 The provisions on competition neutrality entered into force at the beginning of September 2013, and the section on dominant position in the grocery trade market entered into force at the beginning of 2014.

 In the Competition Act, new provisions have also been added to the section on inspections.
-An amendment that entered into force at the beginning of March 2015 clarified the FCCA’s right to carry out inspections as part of enforcing the Competition Act when an undertaking has outsourced its information management activities to an external service provider.
+An amendment that entered into force at the beginning of March 2015 clarified the Finnish Competition and Consumer Authority's (FCCA) right to carry out inspections as part of enforcing the Competition Act when an undertaking has outsourced its information management activities to an external service provider.

-The Ministry of Economic Affairs and Employment has set up a working group on the reform of the Competition Act.
-Its mandate runs from 1 September 2015 to 28 February 2017.
+The Ministry of Economic Affairs and Employment set up a working group on the reform of the Competition Act.
+Its mandate ran from 1 September 2015 to 28 February 2017.